XiRoSe/Modern-Products-Catalog/README.md

 # FrontendREST

-This is a REST Front-End product list with a login screen using Bearer Token, which integrates with a given webservice.
+This is a Angular 6, REST,Front-End product list with a login screen using Bearer Token, which integrates with a given webservice project.

 ## Dependencies
 Made with Angular 6 using ngx-smart-modal, bootstrap 3.3 and css 3.